pippokill/lesk-wsd-dsm/README.md

 -f *xml|oldxml|plain*: indicates the input file format.
 The available values are: "xml" for the SemEval-2013 Task 12 file format (http://www.cs.york.ac.uk/semeval-2013/task12/), "oldxml" old SemEval XML format, "plain" for plain text.
 The plain text must contain one token for each line.
 Each line must contains three values separated by TAB: token, pos-tag, lemma.
 The pos-tag has four possible values: n (noun), v (verb), j (adjective), r (adverb), any other character for other tags.
 An example is reported in the *text* folder

 -dsm *file_path*: the binary file which describes the distributional semantic model (DSM).
-A model for the English language is available here: https://dl.dropboxusercontent.com/u/66551436/termvectors_en.bin
+The model for the English language is available here https://dl.dropboxusercontent.com/u/66551436/termvectors_en.bin, while the model for the Italian language https://dl.dropboxusercontent.com/u/66551436/termvectors_it.java.bin (Italian language model is in Java format).

 -dsmType *java|lucene*: set the DSM binary file format, java for DataOutputStream created by Java classes or Lucene format (luecene is the default value)